dgraph-io/dgraph/wiki/content/enterprise-features/access-control-lists.md

 ```
 The default password is `password`. `groot` is part of a special group called `guardians`.
 Members of `guardians` group will have access to everything.
 You can add more users to this group if required.

-2) Create a regular user
+### Create a regular User

+To create a user `alice`, with password `newpassword`, you should execute the following GraphQL mutation:

 ```graphql
 mutation {